lauzingaretti/DeepGP/README.md

  ### GP main features

-  - It allows tuning the MLP and CNN architectues for GP purpose
+  - It allows tuning the MLP and CNN architectues for GP purposes
-  - Our package uses a random search to hyperparameter optimization.
+  - Our package uses a random search for hyperparameter optimization.
   - It is easy to implement
-  - It deliver all the parameters to implemented models allowing you to explore the hyperparameters influence
+  - It delivers all the parameters to implemented models allowing you to explore the hyperparameters influence

 ### What is a hyperparameter in DL jargon?

-  Hyperparameters are variables that we need to set in order to apply a DL algorithm to a dataset.
+  Hyperparameters are variables that need to set in order to apply a DL algorithm to a dataset.
 Even in a simple neural network, numerous hyperparameters need to be configured.
 The optimal combination of hyperparameters depends on the specific problem and a set of suitable hyperparameters